wang-q/faops/README.md

 * easy to compile (only one external dependency)
 * well tested
 * contains only one executable file
-* and can be run under Windows.
+* and can be run under all major OSes (including Windows).

 `faops` is also inspired/influenced/stealing from [`seqtk`](https://github.com/lh3/seqtk) and